mkulk2025/bank_marketing_campaign/README.md

 # Data Preparation
 Following is the data set info at high level.
 - Dataset size is 41188 X 21.
-There were no missing values.
+- There were no missing values.
-y column: Rename to Deposit.
+- y column: Rename to Deposit.

-Understanding Data via visualization
+# Understanding Data via visualization
-Distribution of Target (Deposit) by Category Features Key Outcome:
+Distribution of Target (Deposit) by Category Features ( graph - please check the doc file attached for the graph)

+** Key Outcome: **
-Clients with a house loan showed a 52.38% acceptance rate for the long-term deposit, while those with a personal loan had an even higher acceptance rate of 82.43%.
+- Clients with a house loan showed a 52.38% acceptance rate for the long-term deposit, while those with a personal loan had an even higher acceptance rate of 82.43%.
-May proved to be the most successful month for long-term deposit acceptance, achieving a 33.43% success rate.
+- May proved to be the most successful month for long-term deposit acceptance, achieving a 33.43% success rate.
-Thursday and Monday were the most effective days for securing long-term deposit acceptances, with success rates of 20.94% and 20.67% respectively.
+- Thursday and Monday were the most effective days for securing long-term deposit acceptances, with success rates of 20.94% and 20.67% respectively.

-#Distribution by Target (Deposit)
+# Distribution by Target (Deposit)  ( graph - please check the doc file attached for the graph)

-Key Outcome:
+** Key Outcome: **
 The data reveals a pronounced class imbalance within the campaign outcomes, with roughly 36,548 instances of unsuccessful deposit acceptance versus only about 4,640 positive outcomes.

-Top 20 Features Correlation with Target (Deposit)
+# Top 20 Features Correlation with Target (Deposit)
 Key Outcome:
 For predicting deposit, the most impactful features are duration, poutcome_success, contact_cellular, and the campaign months of March, September, and October due to their high correlation
 Distribution comparision for top correlated features